The Beta is due before the end of April 2019

 We already have real bookings

-Here’s a few real booking transactions
+Here are a few real booking transactions

 WAIT, BUT AIRBNB IS SO MUCH BETTER!